src-run/augustus-silencer-library/README.md

 [Welcome](https://src.run/go/readme_welcome)!
 The `src-run/augustus-silencer-library` package provides

-> A simple library to execute a function or method in an error-silenced vacume.
+> A simple library to silence php-raised errors and execute a closure in an error-silenced environment.

 ### Grouping